My Story & How I Practice

 My Clinical Focus

-I specialize in working with neurodivergent adults who feel misunderstood, stuck, or disconnected — often navigating challenges related to identity, anxiety, or trauma.
-As a neurodivergent clinician myself, I understand what it’s like to feel out of place, to mask, or to wonder if you're “too much” or “not enough.”
-Therapy with me is about unlearning those messages and coming home to yourself.
+I specialize in working with neurodivergent adults who feel misunderstood, stuck, or disconnected—often navigating questions of identity, anxiety, or trauma.
+As a neurodivergent clinician, I know what it’s like to mask, to feel “too much” or “not enough,” or to move through the world without a clear place to land.
+Therapy with me is about unlearning those messages and reconnecting with who you really are.